ppatierno/kafka-playground/README.md

 The common partition (manually and automatically assigned) is available to both for reading messages;
 * _CreateTopic_ : it shows a really simple way to create a topic with default configuration;
 * _AddRemoveSubscriptions_ : it shows that subscribe operation isn't incremental.
 You have to provide the full list of topics to subscribe every time you call _subscribe()_ even with previous topics;
+* _MaxConnectionsPerIP_ : it shows how the "max.connections.per.ip" broker property influences a single client (consumer/producer) as well;